 My last stop is in the famous Vienna, where it took me almost a week to see everything.
 Thousands of things could be said about this city, however, I will only say that you should have patience, that the distances are long, you have to walk a lot and use comfortable shoes.
 It is undoubtedly the least representative city of the East.

 There are numerous monuments, museums, and cathedrals to visit.
 In my opinion, the most beautiful one is the Schönbrunn Castle and its gardens.
 Immense!

 If you have time and courage for another getaway, take the train and in a few hours from Vienna, you can reach the Mauthausen Concentration Camp.
 A visit not suitable for young children, but necessary for our memory and our History.

 Would you like to travel far away from home?

-Eastern Europe is not far away, but it is a good choice if you want to start travelling.
-Otherwise, you can always travel far away from the East, even from home, and visit others places, it is up to you!
+Eastern Europe is not far away, but it is a good choice if you want to start traveling.
+Otherwise, you can always travel far away from the East, even from home, and visit other places, it is up to you!
 I will always be here to help you!